AlishKanani/MFIT/README.md

 # Thermal RC and DSS models for 2.5D and 3D chiplets

 This repository contains the code for the thermal RC and Discrete State Space (DSS) models for 2.5D and 3D chiplets.
-These models are part of our multifidielity thermal modeling for 2.5D and 3D multi-chiplet architectures.
+These models are part of our multi-fidelity thermal modeling for 2.5D and 3D multi-chiplet architectures.

 ## Installation
-Thermal RC model is implemented using python wrapper which uses lsoda solver from [liblsoda](https://github.com/sdwfrost/liblsoda.git).
-However modified executable is already included in the repository.
+The thermal RC model is implemented using a Python wrapper that uses the lsoda solver from [liblsoda](https://github.com/sdwfrost/liblsoda.git).
+However, the modified executable is already included in the repository.

 To install other dependencies, run the following command:
 ```bash